-Our baseline and natural experiment results show that there is a gap in portfolio and delta similarity between those pairs that have a common asset manager and those that do not.
+Our baseline results show that there is a gap in portfolio and delta similarity between those pairs that have a common asset manager and those that do not.
 However, they are mute about the relative adjustment of these similarity measurements over time.
-In particular, after controlling for pair fixed effects, manager similarity only changes when at least one insurer hires a new manager.
-The influence of this change may take time to develop as the insurer and manager build greater trust and a deeper relationship.
+In particular, after controlling for pair fixed effects, the status of having the same manager influences portfolio or delta similarity only after this status changes when at least one insurer hires a new manager.
+The influence of this change may take some time to develop as the insurer and the manager build greater trust and a deeper relationship over time.

-We shed light on this issue by construction two new variables, SameManagerTicker and Ticker.
-SameManagerTicker measures the number of contiguous years a given insurer-pair has had one or more of the same asset managers.
+We shed light on this issue by constructing two new variables, SameManagerTicker and Ticker.
+SameManagerTicker measures the number of contiguous years a given insurer-pair has shared an asset manager.
 For example, if a pair has exhibited manager commonality in the past three years (as of year t) SameManagerTicker takes the value of 3.
 Ticker, on the other hand, simply measures the number of years a given pair has been in the sample (as of year t).
-Qualitatively SameManagerTicker captures the cumulative effect of SameManager as portfolios adjust to their new equilibrium.
-Ticker is included as a control for any movement in similarity measures over time that may otherwise be unknowingly assigned to SameManagerTicker.
+Qualitatively, SameManagerTicker captures the cumulative effect of SameManager as portfolios adjust to their new equilibrium.
+Ticker is included as a control for any movement in similarity measures over time that may otherwise be unwittingly assigned to SameManagerTicker.